How to Develop a Successful Digital Coupon Marketing Strategy – The Ultimate Guide

 How to design your website and mobile app UI to accommodate coupons?

-We have collected coupon promotions UI best practices together with examples from top brands in a separate blog post.
+We have collected coupon promotions UI & UX best practices together with examples from top brands in a separate blog post.
 It is a long read but if you need to design your website and mobile app to accommodate coupon promotions, we highly recommend it.
 It contains a set of best practices that you can also pass to your UX/UI designers as a requirement.

 How to manage your coupon campaigns?